iragca/QR-Code-Generator/README.md

 > src/pdf_testing.ipynb

 - Implementation of generating 2002 meal stubs inside PDF files
-- Encrypted IDs are encoded as QR codes (encryption keys remain hidden in the database to serve as authentication)
+- Encrypted IDs are encoded as QR codes (encryption keys remain hidden in the database to serve as authentication).
 - QR codes attached to meal stubs along with their corresponding unencrypted ID.
 - 26 meal stubs per PDF file.
 13 per each column.